canvas-medical/documentation/collections/_api/detectedissue.md

                 description: Type the reference refers to (e.g. "Patient").
                 required_in: create, update
           - name: identifiedDateTime
-            type: date
+            type: datetime
-            description: The date or datetime when the detected issue was identified.
+            description: The datetime when the detected issue was identified.
             required_in: create, update
           - name: author
             type: json
             description: Individual or device responsible for the issue being raised.
-For example, a decision support system or a pharmacist conducting a medication review.
             required_in: create, update
             attributes:
               - name: reference